'Humans Of Searchmont'

 There isn’t anything like it, when you are on top of a mountain and you look out and see the snow covered peaks in the background, how in the heart of Searchmont, outside Sault Ste.
 Marie, is your escape.

 There is just something beautiful about Searchmont and the people that ride here.
-Seeing the sun shinning, blue bird days (and some grey days too), and seeing the smiling faces of snowboarders, skiers, cross country skiers, snowshoers, and tele-markers makes Searchmont Resort a hidden gem.
+Seeing the sun shinning, blue bird days (depending on mother nature of course), and the smiling faces of snowboarders, skiers, cross-country skiers, tele-mark skiers, and those who enjoy snowshoeing, makes Searchmont Resort a hidden gem.
 There is no place like home and This Is Our House!
 See you outside!
 C.M.W

 First Photo- The Founders: Herb Lederer and Ian MacDonald